 Q. What is an EFS Access Point?

 EFS Access Points simplify providing applications access to shared data sets in an EFS file system.
-EFS Access Points work together with AWS IAM and enforce an operating system user and group, and a directory for every file system request made through the access point.
+EFS Access Points work together with Amazon IAM and enforce an operating system user and group, and a directory for every file system request made through the access point.
 You can create multiple access points per file system and use them to provide access to specific applications.

 Q. Why should I use EFS Access Points?

 EFS Access Points represent a flexible way to manage application access in NFS environments with increased scalability, security, and ease of use.
 Use cases that can benefit from EFS Access Points include container-based environments where developers build and deploy their own containers, data science applications that require access to production data, and sharing a specific directory in your file system with other Amazon Web Services accounts.

 When you create an EFS Access Point, you can configure an operating system user and group, and a root directory for all connections that use it.
 If you specify the root directory’s owner, EFS will automatically create it with the permissions you provide the first time a client connects to the access point.
 You can also update your file system’s IAM policy to apply to your access points.
 For example, you can apply a policy that requires a specific IAM identity in order to connect to a given access point.
 For more information, see the EFS user guide.

 Amazon EFS offers the ability to encrypt data at rest and in transit.

 Data encrypted at rest is transparently encrypted while being written, and transparently decrypted while being read, so you don’t have to modify your applications.
 Encryption keys are managed by the Amazon Key Management Service (KMS), eliminating the need to build and maintain a secure key management infrastructure.

 Data encryption in transit uses industry standard Transport Layer Security (TLS) 1.2 to encrypt data sent between your clients and EFS file systems.